Project Overview

 Conversion summary

-Pre-existing HVAC system: | New HVAC system: |
+| Pre-existing HVAC system: | New HVAC system: |

-– 12x 10-ton constant-volume packaged gas RTUs | – 96-ton VRF heat pumps with zonal control – Heat pump RTU serving the breakroom – 4x Ventacity VS 1200CMh HRV with central scheduling and onboard DCV controls – HEPA filtration upstream of HRV units |
+| – 12x 10-ton constant-volume packaged gas RTUs | – 96-ton VRF heat pumps with zonal control – Heat pump RTU serving the breakroom – 4x Ventacity VS 1200CMh HRV with central scheduling and onboard DCV controls – HEPA filtration upstream of HRV units |

-Equipped with active, passive, and outdoor air quality (OAQ) modes, the Galleria’s new HVAC system is able to adjust automatically to enhance efficiency and comfort—even during the most extreme weather events.
+Equipped with active, passive, and outdoor air quality (OAQ) modes, Galleria’s new HVAC system is able to adjust automatically to enhance efficiency and comfort—even during the most extreme weather events.
 With wildfires increasing in frequency throughout the Western U.S., this feature is all the more crucial to ensure the health, safety, and comfort of the Galleria’s occupants.

 The project team installed HEPA filters upstream of the HRV units to work in tandem with the system’s OAQ mode, which engages temporary booster fans when outdoor sensors indicate poor air quality.
-Third-party measurement at the Galleria building confirmed that these mitigation strategies successfully reduced hazardous PM2.5 particulates by 85% in the indoor spaces, while only adding an energy use intensity (EUI) of 0.06 kBTU/sq. ft./year to annual energy bills.
+Third-party measurement at the Galleria building confirmed that these mitigation strategies successfully reduced hazardous PM2.5 particulates by 85% in completed tenant spaces, while only adding an energy use intensity (EUI) of 0.06 kBTU/sq. ft./year to annual energy bills.
 The Galleria building’s occupants can now rest easy knowing that their indoor air will remain clean, safe, and comfortable, regardless of what’s happening outside.

 Robust third-party measurement confirms outstanding system performance.